-Balancing Adverse Childhood Experiences (ACEs) with HOPE presents evidence for HOPE—Health Outcomes of Positive Experiences, a framework that studies and promotes positive child and family well-being—based on newly-released data that reinforce the need to promote positive experiences for children and families to foster healthy childhood development despite the adversity common in so many families.
+Balancing Adverse Childhood Experiences (ACEs) with HOPE presents evidence for HOPE—Health Outcomes of Positive Experiences, a framework that studies and promotes positive child and family well-being—based on 2019 data that reinforce the need to promote positive experiences for children and families to foster healthy childhood development despite the adversity common in so many families.

 - Establish a spirit of hope and optimism and make the case that positive experiences have lasting impact on human development and functioning, without ignoring well-documented concerns related to toxic environments

 - Demonstrate, through science, the powerful contribution of positive relationships and experiences to the development of healthy children and adults